sphinx-doc/sphinx/doc/tutorial/index.rst

 Inserting documents in the project hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As discussed at the beginning, ``index.rst`` is the :term:`master document`,
+The file ``index.rst`` created by ``sphinx-quickstart`` is the :term:`master
-whose main function is to serve as a welcome page and to contain the root of
+document`, whose main function is to serve as a welcome page and to contain the
-the "table of contents tree" (or *toctree*).
-Sphinx allows you to assemble
+root of the "table of contents tree" (or *toctree*).
+Sphinx allows you to
-a project from different files, which is helpful when the project grows.
+assemble a project from different files, which is helpful when the project
+grows.

 As an example, create a new file ``docs/source/usage.rst`` (next to
 ``index.rst``) with these contents: